Estimation of Inverse Weibull Distribution Under Type-I Hybrid Censoring: Simulation Results

 \section{Simulation Results}

 In this section we compare the performance of the different methods through a simulation study.
 We estimate the unknown parameters using the MLE, Bayes estimators obtained by Lindley's approximations, and also by the Bayes estimators obtained by using MCMC technique.
 The simulation study is carried out for different sample size and with different choices of $R$, $T$ values.
 For a particular set of hybrid censored data, the MLEs and Bayes estimators are obtained as described before.
 Both non-informative and informative priors are used for the shape and scale parameters.
 In case of non-informative prior we take $ a = b = c = d = 0 $.
 We call it as Prior 1.
 Note that as the hyper-parameters go to zero, the prior density becomes inversely proportional to its argument and also becomes improper.
 This density is commonly used as an improper prior for parameters in the range of zero to infinity.
 It should also be mentioned that when $ a = b=0 $ , $ \pi(\alpha| a,b) $ is not log-concave, but the posterior density function $g_2(\alpha\mid data)$ is still log-concave.
 For the informative prior, we chose $a = 2, b = 1, c = d = 1 $.
 We call it as Prior 2.
 For computing different point estimators we generated 1000 samples from the IW distribution with $ \alpha=2 $ and $\lambda=1 $.
-The averages and mean squared errors (MSE) of estimators of $\alpha $ and $\lambda $ are presented in Tables 1 and 2, respectively. \

-We also compute the 95\% asymptotic confidence intervals based on MLEs.
+The averages and mean squared errors (MSE) of estimators of $\alpha $ and $\lambda $ are presented in Tables 1 and 2, respectively. \\ We also compute the 95\% asymptotic confidence intervals based on MLEs.
 For comparison purposes, we compute the $95\%$ HPD credible intervals from the Gibbs samples.
 We report the average confidence/credible lengths in Table 3.
-In Table 3, the first and second row represent the result for $\alpha $ and $\lambda $, respectively.
+In Table 3, the first and second row represent the result for $\alpha $ and $\lambda $, respectively. \\ Some of the points are quite clear from Tables 1 and 2.
+In Tables 1 and 2, it is observed that the approximate Bayes estimators of unknown parameters based on Lindley's approximation match quite well with the Bayes estimators using MCMC method.